AnuragGorkar/AnuragGorkar/README.md

   <div style="line-height: 0.8;">💬 Ask me about <strong>Data Science, Python, Machine Learning, or anything <a href="https://adgorkar.vercel.app/#contact">here</a></strong></div>
   <br/>

-  <div style="line-height: 0.8; ">✒️ <strong>Random fun fact every morning:</strong> <!-- START FUN FACT -->Larry Lewis ran the 100-yard dash in 17.8 seconds in 1969, thereby setting a new world`s record for runners in the 100-years-or-older class.
-He was 101.<!-- END FUN FACT --></div>
+  <div style="line-height: 0.8; ">✒️ <strong>Random fun fact every morning:</strong> <!-- START FUN FACT -->THE MOST UNUSUAL CANNONBALL: On two occasions, Miss `Rita Thunderbird` remained inside the cannon despite a lot of gunpowder encouragement to do otherwise.
+She performed in a gold lamé bikini and on one of the two occasions (1977) Miss Thunderbird remained lodged in the cannon, while her bra was shot across the Thames River.<!-- END FUN FACT --></div>
 </div>